Neural Likelihood Approximation for Integer Valued Time Series Data: DISCUSSION

 \section{DISCUSSION}

+In this paper we have constructed a surrogate likelihood model for integer valued time series data.
+Such data often arises from counting processes and models of small populations and presents particular challenges for performing inference due to the low noise in the observation process.
+Low noise leads to highly informative observations of parts of the state, which means that a naive application of simulation based inference methods usually fails; more sophisticated approaches, typically utilising bespoke importance sampling simulations, do work, but are computationally expensive and difficult to implement.
+The main feature of our neural model is that it can be trained using simple unconditional simulations of the dynamical model.
+Unconditional simulation is both much easier to implement and faster to run and our experiments demonstrated significant reduction in the overall computational expense of performing inference in scenarios where exact sampling methods struggle.

-In this paper we have constructed a surrogate likelihood model for integer valued time series data using an autoregressive model based on causal convolutions.
-We peform approximate inference using the surrogate with SNL, where the use of convolutions allows us to achieve efficient likelihood evaluation/differentiation within MCMC.
-We have demonstrated that our method produces good approximations of the parameter posterior, accurately reproducing many features of the posteriors obtained from exact sampling methods.
-Furthermore, we demonstrated significant reduction in computational expense in scenarios where exact sampling methods struggle; in particular with large numbers of observations, complex models, and low observation noise.
-Our method has negligible biases in the posterior means across experiments, with the exception of the parameter $\kappa$ in the SEIAR model.
+Our method produces good approximations of the parameter posterior, accurately reproducing many features of the posteriors obtained from exact sampling methods.
+There are negligible biases in the posterior means across experiments, with the exception of the parameter $\kappa$ in the SEIAR model.
 This parameter has a very weak relationship with the data except near $\kappa=0$ or 1, so it is unsurprising that it is difficult to learn.
 Our method always yielded posterior standard deviations which were either very close to that of PMMH, or slightly too large, suggesting that we generally avoid overconfident estimates, which can be a problem in simulation based inference \citep{hermans_crisis_2022}.
 Our method is also relatively robust to randomness within the algorithm, not showing any major differences over independent runs of SNL.

+Neural density estimators have been the topic of research for some time now \citep{germain_made_2015,papamakarios_masked_2017}.
+The work most similar to ours is described in the original SNL paper \citet{papamakarios_sequential_2019}, but a limitation of that is the use of summary statistics (as in an ABC approach) for training the model.
+Instead, our autoregressive approach allows us to fit directly to the raw time series data, not just statistics derived from it.
+This is important for our applications involving very small populations (households) where it is difficult to form meaningful statistics due to the length and sparsity of the data \citep{walker:2017}.
+The convolutionial architecture of our model also means that the approximate likelihood can be evaluated in a single pass, rather than the sequential evaluation of a recurrent based architecture which is slower \citep{van_den_oord_pixel_2016,vaswani_attention_2017}.